 How about CRMs?

-￼Salesforce is expensive, and you really need internal support to use it, so it’s pretty much mostly useful for larger businesses.￼
+￼Salesforce is expensive, and you really need internal support to use it so it’s pretty much mostly useful for larger businesses.￼ HubSpot is a good one to use and easy to get started on with a qualified HubSpot solutions partner.

 Syncing CRMs across all platforms